intelligentautomation/proteus-common/README.md

 * [Joda Time](http://joda-time.sourceforge.net/ "Joda Time"), Version 2.1, Apache License, Version 2.0

+# License

+This software is released under the GNU Lesser General Public License (LGPL).
+See the file "LICENSE" for more details.

 # Acknowledgments

 This software was initially developed by [Intelligent Automation, Inc.](http://www.i-a-i.com "IAI"), under NASA funding (contract no: NNX11CA19C).